hanze-hbo-ict/programmeren/readings/life_of_pi.md

 ---
 title: The Life of Pi, and Other Infinities
-subject: Over de oneindigheid der dingen
+description: Over de oneindigheid der dingen
+points: 5
 ---

 # The Life of Pi, and Other Infinities